visprabu/IIITH_VPN/README.md

 Bash script to start/stop OpenVPN service for IIITH users.

-Execute the script as a root user
+Execute the script as a root user and openvpn runs as a daemon (background) process.

 ``` console